mdjahidhasan009/JavaScript-Note/function_method/readme.md

 ## Function is a First Class Object

 In JavaScript, functions are first class objects.
-This means that functions can be treated like any other object.
-They can be assigned to variables, passed as arguments to other functions, returned from functions, and have properties and methods.
+This means that
+* Functions can be treated like any other object.
+* They can be
+  * Assigned to variables
+  * Passed as arguments to other functions
+  * Returned from functions
+  * Have properties and methods.

 ### Key Characteristics